sklintyg/auth-sample-app/README.md

 ### 3. Extract the <saml2:Assertion>
 Again, we need to be really careful when extracting the Assertion element.
 For example, transforming the SAMLResponse to plain text, loading it into a DOM, using XPath to extract the Assertion and finally writing it to a new string, will almost certainly mess up line-breaks, spacing or formatting in such a way that signature validation won't pass.

 In the demo application, we're using a brute-force approach where we search the SAMLResponse byte array for the index of the known sequence of bytes for "<saml2:Assertion>" and  "</saml2:Assertion>".
-Given these two indicies, the full Assertion element can be extracted from the SAMLResponse with tampering with any contents.
+Given these two indicies, the full Assertion element can be extracted from the SAMLResponse with tampering with any contents:

+        ... omitted for brevity ...
+        byte[] decodedSamlResponse = Base64.getDecoder().decode(samlResponse);

+        int first = indexOf(decodedSamlResponse, ASSERTION_PREFIX);
+        int last = indexOf(decodedSamlResponse, ASSERTION_SUFFIX);
+        return Arrays.copyOfRange(decodedSamlResponse, first, last + "</saml2:Assertion>".length());
+    }

 This is handled in the service class _/web/src/main/java/se/inera/intyg/authsampleapp/service/token/TokenTransformServiceImpl.java_